smartbch/docs/faq.md

 ### Q:Does smartBCH interoperate with Ethereum?

-smartBCH does not directly interoperate with Ethereum, but some gateway may bridge assets between them.
+Currently smartBCH does not directly interoperate with Ethereum, but some gateway may bridge assets between them.
+In the future, bridges based on smart contracts are also possible, in a similar scheme like [rainbow bridge](https://near.org/blog/eth-near-rainbow-bridge/).

-### Q: Did smartBCH have to change Solidity to deal with a UXTO model rather than regular ETH wallet balances?
+### Q: Does smartBCH have to change Solidity to deal with a UXTO model rather than regular ETH wallet balances?

-smartBCH Chain uses an account model instead of UTXO.
+SmartBCH uses an account model instead of UTXO.

 ### Q: Can I run any language that targets the EVM \(like Vyper\) on smartBCH or only ones specially modified?

 It can use any language which compiles to EVM bytecode.

+### Q: Can the validator who propose the current block decide the transactions' order?

+No. Unlike Ethereum, smartBCH reorders transactions in a pseudo random way to mitigate the problem of front-running, which makes it much harder for a validator to enforce its preferred transaction order.
+Besides, smartBCH also reorders transactions to maximize parallelism.

 ### Q: What's smartBCH's consensus model, and how does it synchronize with BCH consensus?

-smartBCH's consensus model is PoS.
-Moeing compute engine does not change BCH data.
-It is a side chain. smartBCH adopts tendermint as its consensus engine.
+SmartBCH uses a hybrid consensus model.
+It adopts tendermint as its consensus engine.
 The quorum of validators are elected by both hash power and BCH owners, and they take on duties in epochs.

 An epoch contains 2,016 blocks \(takes about two weeks\).
 During an epoch, BCH owners prove their ownerships of time-locked UTXOs and use the values of these UTXO to vote for a validator; whereas mining pools use coinbase transactions to vote.
 This is a hybrid consensus model: proof of hash power and stakes.
 The voting process is performed on Bitcoin Cash's mainnet and totally permissionless because a new validator only needs endorsements from miners and/or holders.